-for abuse of discretion, however, the Director is not free to substitute his or her own judgment "because in [his or her] own evaluation of the circumstances the penalty appears to be too harsh."
+Abuse of discretion by DLSE is established if the "agency's nonadjudicatory action ... is inconsistent with the statute, arbitrary, capricious, unlawful or contrary to public policy."
+(Pipe Trades v.
+Aubry (1996) 41 Cal.App.4th 1457, 1466.)
+In reviewing for abuse of discretion, however, the Director is not free to substitute his or her own judgment "because in [his or her] own evaluation of the circumstances the penalty appears to be too harsh."
 (Pegues v.
 Civil Service Commission (1998) 67 Cal.App.4th 95, 107.)

 A contractor or subcontractor has the same burden of proof with respect to the penalty determination as to the wage assessment.
 Specifically, "the Affected Contractor or Subcontractor shall have the burden of proving that the Labor Commissioner abused his or her discretion in determining that a penalty was due or in determining the amount of the penalty."
 (Cal.
 Code Reg., tit.
-8 §17250, subd. (c)].)
+8 §17250, subd. (c).)
 Hence, the burden is on Simmons to prove that DLSE abused its discretion in setting the penalty amount under section 1775 at the rate of \$120.00 per violation.
-Section 1775, subdivision (a)(2), grants the Labor Commissioner the discretion to mitigate the statutory maximum penalty per day in light of prescribed factors.
+Section 1775, subdivision (a)(2), grants the Labor Commissioner the discretion to mitigate the statutory maximum penalty per day in light of prescribed factors, but it neither mandates mitigation in all cases nor requires mitigation in a specific amount when the Labor Commissioner determines that mitigation is appropriate.

-Under the original Assessment, DLSE assessed section 1775 penalties at the rate of \$120.00 per violation.
-Under the statute, that rate is required for willful violations.
+Under the original Assessment, DLSE assessed section 1775 penalties at the rate of \$120.00.
+Under the statute, that rate is a required minimum for willful violations.
 (Former § 1775, subd. (a)(2)(B)(iii).)
-The definition of a willful violation turns on whether Simmons knew or reasonably should have known of its prevailing wage obligations.
-The Subcontract states that the work was to be performed "... in accordance with the prime contract and the plans and specifications" between the District and Quiring General.
-The prime contract notified the prime contractor to comply with the Labor Code, including the payment of prevailing wages.
-Given these terms of the Subcontract and prime contract, Simmons reasonably should have known of its prevailing wage obligation.
-Therefore, its failure to meet the obligation must be deemed willful.
+The definition of a willful violation (former § 1777.1, subd. (d)), turns on whether Simmons knew or reasonably should have known of its prevailing wage obligations.
+Here, the Subcontract incorporated by reference the provisions of the Prime Contract, which stated that the prevailing wage statutes were "considered a part of this Agreement as if set forth herein in full and all work hereunder shall be executed in accordance therewith."
+(DLSE Exhibit No. 9.)
+Given these terms of the Subcontract and Prime Contract, Simmons reasonably should have known of its prevailing wage obligations.
+Therefore, its failure to meet the obligation must be deemed willful.8

 Simmons acknowledged that it was unfamiliar with the Labor Code and the requirements regarding public works projects.
-Such lack of familiarity when the Subcontract required Simmons to comply with the prime contract, which in turn required compliance with the CPWL, cannot excuse Simmons' failure to meet its obligations.
-Under the circumstances, Simmons failed to show that the Labor Commissioner abused her discretion in setting the penalty rate at \$120.00.
-Accordingly, the Assessment's finding of \$20,520.00 in penalties under section 1775 for 171 violations at the rate of \$120.00 each is affirmed.
+Lack of familiarity where the Subcontract required Simmons to comply with the prime contract, which in turn required compliance with the CPWL, cannot excuse Simmons' failure to meet its obligations.
+Accordingly, the Assessment's finding of \$29,520.00 in penalties under section 1775 for 246 violations at the rate of \$120.00 each is affirmed.